 An IRS team headed by an APA team leader is responsible for the consideration of each APA.
-As of December 31, 2007, the APA Program had 19 team leaders.
+As of December 31, 2008, the APA Program had 15 team leaders.
 The team leader is responsible for organizing the IRS APA team.
 The IRS APA team leader arranges meetings with the taxpayer, secures whatever information is necessary from the taxpayer to analyze the taxpayer's related party transactions and the available facts under the arm's length standard of IRC § 482 and the regulations thereunder, and leads the discussions with the taxpayer.

 The APA team generally includes an economist, an international examiner, LMSB field counsel, and, in a bilateral case, a U.S. Competent Authority analyst who leads the discussions with the treaty partner.
 The economist may be from the APA Program or the IRS field organization.
-As of December 31, 2007, the APA Program had seven economists.
-The APA team may also include an LMSB International Technical Advisor, other LMSB exam personnel, and an Appeals Officer.
+As of December 31, 2008, the APA Program had six economists on staff, plus one economist manager.
+The APA team may also include an LMSB International Technical Advisor, other LMSB exam personnel, and/or an Appeals Officer.